syncfusion-content/blazor-docs/blazor/datagrid/column-headers.md

 # Headers in Blazor DataGrid component

+The Syncfusion Blazor DataGrid component provides a comprehensive set of options to customize and manage headers efficiently.
+Headers play a crucial role in organizing and presenting data effectively in the grid.

 ## Header text

 By default, the header text of a column in DataGrid is displayed from the column's [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field)  value.
 However, you can easily override the default header title and provide a custom header text for the column using the [HeaderText](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_HeaderText) property.